 If prion disease is killing these animals, livestock are not immune.
 Beef and dairy cattle are consuming these infected crops and the infected water supplies, too.
 Since humans are at the top of the food chain, and since we are often downstream from these infected farms, ranches and forests, our food and water supplies are being compromised.
 Wind and tornadoes transport the infectious waste even further.

 So, is Alzheimer’s disease transmissible?
+Certainly in the more aggressive versions and the ones that should have been diagnosed as CJD.
 There is absolutely no evidence to the contrary.
 The truth is your best defense against neurodegenerative disease.
 It’s time to demand reforms on many levels to safeguard caregivers, family members and our food and water supplies.
 Despite all of the warning signs, government and industry are insisting that we waste more time, money and lives studying these issues to death.
 The infection is real.
 The body count is real.
 The denial is disturbing.